mrbusche/backseatfan.com/_posts/2010-09-07-daily-spin-reggie-bush-to-lose-heisman-dan-hampton-apologizes-for-katrina-comments-houshmandzadeh-signs-with-ravens.md

   </p>

   <p>
-    Recently released Quarterback <a href="http://www.azcentral.com/sports/cardinals/articles/2010/09/06/20100906matt-leinart-houston-texans.html">Matt Leinart agrees to one-year deal with the Houston Texans</a>&#8230;.
+    Recently released Quarterback <a href="http://www.azcentral.com/sports/cardinals/articles/2010/09/06/20100906matt-leinart-houston-texans.html">Matt Leinart agrees to one-year deal with the Houston Texans</a>?.
 Looks like Leinart isn't going to compete for a starting job, he will be competing to be the back up to Matt Schaub.
 I guess that is better than being the back up to Derek Anderson.  [via <a href="http://www.azcentral.com/sports/cardinals/articles/2010/09/06/20100906matt-leinart-houston-texans.html">AZ Central</a>]
   </p>

   <p>
-    <a href="http://www.profootballweekly.com/2010/09/06/dan-hamptons-statement-and-apology-for-katrina-com">Dan Hampton apologizes</a> for saying that the &#8220;<a href="https://backseatfan.com/2010/09/dan-hampton-vikings-should-hit-new-orleans-like-katrina/">Vikings should Hit New Orleans like Katrina</a>&#8220;&#8230;  I don't think that comment will ever be acceptable to say, you don't hear people in the media  commenting like that about other tragedies. [ via <a href="http://www.profootballweekly.com/2010/09/06/dan-hamptons-statement-and-apology-for-katrina-com">Pro Football Weekly</a>]
+    <a href="http://www.profootballweekly.com/2010/09/06/dan-hamptons-statement-and-apology-for-katrina-com">Dan Hampton apologizes</a> for saying that the "<a href="https://backseatfan.com/2010/09/dan-hampton-vikings-should-hit-new-orleans-like-katrina/">Vikings should Hit New Orleans like Katrina</a>"?
+I don't think that comment will ever be acceptable to say, you don't hear people in the media  commenting like that about other tragedies. [ via <a href="http://www.profootballweekly.com/2010/09/06/dan-hamptons-statement-and-apology-for-katrina-com">Pro Football Weekly</a>]
   </p>

   <p>
     <a href="http://content.usatoday.com/communities/thehuddle/post/2010/09/tj-houshmandzadeh-ray-lewis-recruiting-him-to-ravens-to-help-win-super-bowl/1?loc=interstitialskip">T.J.
-Houshmandzadeh was lured to the Ravens by Ray Lewis</a>&#8230;  This is a good move for both Housh and the Ravens.
+Houshmandzadeh was lured to the Ravens by Ray Lewis</a>?
+This is a good move for both Housh and the Ravens.
 Why not add another weapon?
 It is a slow risk move, and he can help the team win.
-The Ravens are at the top of my list to make the Super Bowl, must be at the top for Housh as well&#8230; [ via <a href="http://content.usatoday.com/communities/thehuddle/post/2010/09/tj-houshmandzadeh-ray-lewis-recruiting-him-to-ravens-to-help-win-super-bowl/1?loc=interstitialskip">USA Today</a>]
+The Ravens are at the top of my list to make the Super Bowl, must be at the top for Housh as well? [ via <a href="http://content.usatoday.com/communities/thehuddle/post/2010/09/tj-houshmandzadeh-ray-lewis-recruiting-him-to-ravens-to-help-win-super-bowl/1?loc=interstitialskip">USA Today</a>]
   </p>

   <p>